 - Course options (in case of distance learning)

-Studying in a university which has multiple branches is always a good option for students because of the elevated chances of opportunities and also for the universities, as they can create a large local presence in various places.
+Studying in a university which has multiple branches is always a good option for students because of the high chances of opportunities and also for the universities, as they can create a significant local presence in various places.

-When a student enrolls in some course study offered at multiple branches, the things they need to consider are that if the course is accredited, records of the branch in terms of placement and salary offered etc. while single colleges also provides quality education, the horizons open a lot more in universities that have various branches.
+When a student enrolls in some course study offered at multiple branches, the things they need to consider are that if the course is accredited, records of the branch in terms of placement and salary offered, etc. while single colleges also provide quality education, the horizons open a lot more in universities that have various branches.

-About the Author: Tripti Rai writes on the behalf of shiksha.com, she advises students on right career choices, exam advices, educational institutions etc. Along with education, she also likes to talk about real estate whenever she gets a chance.
+About the Author: Tripti Rai writes on behalf of shiksha.com, she advises students on right career choices, exam advice, educational institutions, etc. Along with education, she also likes to talk about real estate whenever she gets a chance.